 The most successful online course creators have an army of affiliates behind them – people who are willing to promote their courses for them in exchange for a commission of the sale.
 Automating this process will make your life a million times easier.

 The most ideal scenario would be that your LMS allows affiliates to log in to their own dashboard area where they can generate their own affiliate links, track their own sales and income without having to contact you to conduct their sales at all.

-Can you charge monthly subscriptions to users, offer bulk purchase prices, payment plans or multiple price options per course?
+Can you charge monthly subscriptions to users, offer bulk purchase prices, payment plans, subscription payments or multiple price options per course?

 One method does not suit all, and you may wish to offer different payment options to your customers based on the way your course is designed and delivered, the price of it and the budgets of your customers.
 Having the option to charge in multiple ways will open up your opportunity for more income.

 Another way to offer tailored learning options to your customers, as well as increase your chances of sales, is to have the ability to create ‘bundles’ of different courses for your learners.
 For instance you could offer 3 of your online courses as a discounted package instead of just one course; thus giving your customer a good deal and you earning more money in the exchange.